How to Unclog a Drain

 Try Boiling Water First

-Boil a full kettle of water (about 1 liter) and pour it directly into the drain in two or three stages, waiting a few seconds between each pour to let the heat work on the clog.
+Boil a full kettle of water (about 1 liter) and pour it into the drain in two or three stages, waiting a few seconds between each pour to let the heat work on the clog.
+(If your sink basin is porcelain or ceramic, use very hot tap water instead of boiling — see the warning below.)
 Boiling water dissolves soap scum and grease buildup — the most common cause of kitchen sink clogs.
 If the water drains noticeably faster afterward, repeat once more.
 This takes 5 minutes and costs nothing, so always try it before escalating.

 Do not pour boiling water into a porcelain or ceramic sink — the thermal shock can crack the basin.
 Use very hot tap water instead.
 Boiling water is safe for stainless steel sinks and metal drain pipes.